Paracetamol: Pharmacokinetics

 After being taken by mouth, paracetamol is rapidly absorbed from the small intestine, while absorption from the stomach is negligible.
 Thus, the rate of absorption depends on stomach emptying.
 Food slows the stomach's emptying and absorption, but the total amount absorbed stays the same.
-In the same subjects, the peak plasma concentration of paracetamol was reached after 20 minutes when fasting versus 90 minutes when fed.
-High carbohydrate (but not high protein or high fat) food decreases paracetamol peak plasma concentration by four times.
-Even in the fasting state, the rate of absorption of paracetamol is variable and depends on the formulation, with maximum plasma concentration being reached after 20 minutes to 1.5 hours.
+In the same subjects, the time to reach peak plasma concentration of paracetamol was 20 minutes in a fasting state, compared to 90 minutes in a fed state.
+Furthermore, a high-carbohydrate meal reduced the peak plasma concentration by approximately fourfold, an effect not observed with high-protein or high-fat meals.

 Paracetamol's bioavailability is dose-dependent: it increases from 63% for 500 mg dose to 89% for 1000 mg dose.
 Its plasma terminal elimination half-life is 1.9–2.5 hours, and volume of distribution is roughly 50 L. Protein binding is negligible, except under the conditions of overdose, when it may reach 15–21%.
 The concentration in serum after a typical dose of paracetamol usually peaks below 30 μg/mL (200 μmol/L).
 After 4 hours, the concentration is usually less than 10 μg/mL (66 μmol/L).